seanhly/web-pinentry/README.md

 Ensure you're logged into your Matrix account on your phone app to receive security requests in your shared channel with the bot.

-Configuring `web-pinentry` as the default GNUPG pinentry program:
+Configuring `web-pinentry` as the default GnuPG pinentry program:

 ```{bash}
 if [ ! "$GNUPGHOME" ]; then GNUPGHOME="$HOME/.gnupg"; fi